 Eldridge Street Synagogue

-EverGreene began work in 1987 with a thorough historic finishes and plaster survey so the design team could understand the condition of the substrate and the decorative campaigns that had occurred at Eldridge Street.
+In 1987, EverGreene began the historic restoration and conservation of the synagogue.
+The project was initiated with a thorough historic finishes and plaster survey to inform about the condition of the substrate and the decorative finishes that had been applied over time.
 The preservation of the synagogue’s palpable historical ambience was achieved by conserving as much of the original fabric as possible.
 This ambience was further sustained by maintaining a patina of age on the intricately hand-painted designs of the interior.
 EverGreene first surveyed the conditions of the original decorative painting and plaster, and then investigated the two most significant decorative campaigns (including exposure windows, conservation cleaning tests, and onsite mock-up samples).